adrians/meta-amateurradio/README.md

 <https://github.com/adrians/meta-amateurradio>.

 ## Hints

-* Previously the master-branch of this repository was maintained to be compatible with `dunfell` release.
-The recipes for this release have been moved to the `dunfell` branch, while the `master` branch tracks the current `kirkstone`, `nanbield` and `scarthgap` releases.
-This is due to the breaking changes in the syntactic rules for the recipe introduced in the `honister` release.

 * Some digital modes (WSPR, FT8, etc.) require a synchronized system clock.
 If the board does not have a synchronized RTC module but has an internet